-Fructose, for example, plays a key role in elevating insulin resistance which will, in turn raise insulin levels.
+Fructose, for example, can elevate insulin resistance which will, in turn raise insulin levels.
 Insulin resistance leads to high insulin levels, which leads to higher resistance in a vicious cycle.
 That is, it can be self sustaining.

-So during weight loss, if we don’t address the long term issue of insulin resistance, then some of the incoming energy is directed toward storage of fat.
-At the very least, we won’t be burning fat.
+So during weight loss, if we don’t address the long term issue of insulin resistance, then we won’t be able to efficiently burn fat.
 Our basal metabolism gets energy from two sources – food, and stored food (fat).
-If high insulin levels blocks our access to fat stores, then all of our energy must come from food.
-If we have reduced food intake from 2000 calories per day to 1200, but basal metabolism must also fall from 2000 calories to 1200.
+If high insulin levels blocks our access to fat stores, then almost all of our energy must come from food.
+If we reduce food intake from 2000 calories per day to 1200, in theory basal metabolism must also fall from 2000 calories to 1200.

-This is the logical response of the body.
+This is a logical response from the body.
 Where would it get energy from?
-Fat stores are locked away since high insulin will block fat burning (lipolysis).
-So, as ‘Calories In’ goes down, so does ‘Calories Out’.
-This is why the Biggest Loser contestants metabolisms plunged so heavily.
-This is the fallacy of the Caloric Reduction as Primary crowd.
-They only care about reducing calories in, and don’t realize that the game is all about ‘Calories Out’.
+Fat stores are locked away since high insulin will block efficient fat burning (lipolysis).
+So, as ‘Calories In’ goes down, so can ‘Calories Out’.
+This is likely why the Biggest Loser contestants metabolisms plunged so heavily.
+This is the problem of the solitary focus on caloric reduction.
+It may be about calories in, but it’s also about ‘Calories Out’.

 Consider the analogy of soccer.
 Soccer’s First Law of Thermodynamics says that to win, you must have more ‘Goals In’ than ‘Goals Allowed’.
 Goals can’t be created out of thin air.
 So, therefore if we increase the numbers of ‘Goals In’, we will win every game.
 So, we move our goalie and position players all to forward and ask them to stay in the attacking zone.